brunorijsman/dske-python/docs/protocol-guide.md

 2. Distributing Pre-Shared Random Data (PSRD) to clients upon request.

-3. Relaying key shares from client to client (we explain what key shares are later).
+3. Relaying key shares from client to client.

+Once again, we describe these steps in more detail below.

 In our example, all five hubs are involved in relaying the key shares between clients Carol and Conny.